Guardsquare/proguard/base/src/main/java/proguard/optimize/lambdainline/README.md

 [28] invokevirtual #46 = Methodref(java/io/PrintStream.println(I)V)
 [31] return
 ```
+The changes to the consuming method are done in the `BaseLambaInliner`, some of the changes require first doing changes
+to the invoke method.
+The changes to the invoke method are described in a later section.

 ### After copying the consuming method
-We copy the consuming method because we will modify it to be specific to a particular usage of that method with a particular lambda argument.
-So if we have a method and we call it once with lambda 1 and once with lambda 2 we will have 2 new methods.
+We copy the consuming method because we will modify it to be specific to a particular usage of that method with a
+particular lambda argument.
+So if we have a method and we call it once with lambda 1 and once with lambda 2 we will have
+2 new methods.
 One with lambda 1 inlined in it and one with lambda 2 inlined in it.

+To copy the consuming methd we will use the `MethodCopier` class.

 Consuming method = `b(Lkotlin/jvm/functions/Function1;)V`
-### Removing casts and replacing call instruction
+### Removing casts and replacing the call instruction
 There are 2 invoke methods in the lambda class, a bridge method and a method that is called by the bridge method.
 This
 method that is called by the bridge method can have unboxed types as parameters.
 The bridge method has boxed parameter
 types for primitives because everything is erased to `Object` but primitives are not reference types so you can just put